 The Old Man

-Taking its inspiration from Ernest Hemingway, author of multiple acclaimed classics and titan of the literary world, The Old Man is inspired in concept and design by the great man himself with an adventurous range of cocktail ingredients which draw on Hemingway’s travels and accumulated culinary expertise.
+Taking its inspiration from Ernest Hemingway, author of multiple acclaimed classics and titan of the literary world, The Old Man is inspired in concept and design by the great man himself with an adventurous range of cocktail ingredients that draw on Hemingway’s travels and accumulated culinary expertise.
 To find the entrance in Soho, look for a warm yellow glow a few steps from a stairway off of Aberdeen Street.
 Hint: Why can a cat jump from such precarious heights?

 Tel: N/A, contact [email protected] for reservations.